 If I ask you to picture Canada, what comes to your mind?
 Friendly people, heavenly scenery, and mouthwatering maple syrup, right?

 But what if I told you that there is a darker side to the country’s existence.

-Ever since Edward Snowden uncovered the secret surveillance programs of the U.S led NSA, other members of the 5 eyes were brought to light.
+Ever since Edward Snowden uncovered the U.S led NSA’s secret surveillance programs, other members of the 5 eyes were brought to light.

 Let’s have a look at the reasons why you need a VPN in Canada:

 1. Canadian Parliament Passes ‘C-51’ Anti-Terror Bill

 The Canadian parliament has come up with a controversial bill that will seriously harm Canadian users’ online privacy.